Home /Compare /Tangerine vs Papaya

 Can you use tangerine and papaya together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 1.23:1.
-Use tangerine as the dominant/darker color and papaya as the accent or highlight.
+Yes.
+Both tangerine and papaya are orange shades, so they pair naturally in a monochromatic palette.
+Use tangerine as the dominant color and papaya as the accent or highlight.

 What is the hex code for tangerine?+